kateolmstead/android-sdk/README.md

 ### Handling Multiple Activities

-If your game has multiple `Activity` classes, you need to notify PlayRM that the activity context has changed by calling `switchActivity`:
+If your app has multiple `Activity` classes, you need to notify PlayRM that the activity context has changed by calling `switchActivity`:

 ```java
 APIResult switchActivity(Activity activity);